davenpi/davenpi.github.io/_pages/pie.md

 ## Finish my PhD and publish all of the projects I am currently working on

 - **Current Progress**: The Kiiking paper is written and nearly submitted.
-I need to redo polish some results for the snake project and the glider project.
+I need to polish some results for the snake project and the glider project.
 The coin project needs work.

 - **Major obstacles**: Focus and competing timelines for the job search.
 There are also other obligations for the PhD not directly